FindMySchool LogoFindMySchool

 Because this is an all-through setting, practical routines can matter more than in single-phase schools, particularly for families with children in both primary and secondary.
 Ask about separate entrances or drop-off arrangements by phase, and how safeguarding is handled at busy transition times.

-Primary attainment is below England average.
-In 2024, 52% reached the expected standard in reading, writing and mathematics combined, compared with 62% across England.
+• Primary attainment needs context.
+In the 2025 dataset, 60% reached the expected standard in reading, writing and mathematics combined, while 0% reached the combined higher standard.
 This matters most for families prioritising strong Key Stage 2 outcomes and secondary readiness.

 Academy 360 is best understood as an all-through academy where inclusion and stability are central, supported by specialist provision through the Hub and wider SEND pathways.
 The evidence points to a school that has worked deliberately on routines, safety, and reading, with clear intent to unify primary and secondary practice.